Industry Insights

 4. Make Feedback Collection Effortless

-The easier you make it for patients to share their experience, the more feedback you will collect, and the more representative that feedback will be.
-If your only collection method is a post-visit email sent 48 hours later, you are hearing from a self-selected minority of patients with strong opinions.
+The easier you make it for visitors to share their experience, the more feedback you will collect, and the more representative that feedback will be.
+If your only collection method is a post-visit email sent 48 hours later, you are hearing from a self-selected minority of visitors with strong opinions.

-• Deploy QR codes in exam rooms, waiting rooms, and at checkout
+• Deploy QR codes at reception, in waiting areas, and at checkout

-• Offer voice feedback for patients who find typing difficult
+• Offer voice feedback for visitors who find typing difficult

-• Keep surveys short: 3-5 questions maximum for post-visit surveys
+• Keep surveys short: 3-5 questions maximum for post-visit operational surveys

 • Collect feedback at the point of experience, not days later